 In a study conducted by AARP, 2 out of 10 Americans over the age of 70, said they needed help to accomplish some everyday tasks.
 And this is not including Americans who have a medical condition that might inhibit their ability to care for themselves.
 If you wait until there is a situation, like an injury or illness that requires immediate attention, everyone is scrambling to do and find the appropriate help.
-There is no time to research properly since during any traumatic event, heads are not always as clear as they need to be about making such important decisions and the wrong action or decision can be made.
-If you start the conversation, prior to the “need” and put a plan in place, when and if you need to bring in help, you have already chosen the right care, the right resources, and the right agency.
+Therefore, there is no time to research properly during any traumatic event.
+Since all heads are not always as clear as they need to be about making such important decisions, wrong action or decision can be made.
+However, if you start the conversation, prior to the “need” you can put the correct plan in place.
+In addition, when you need to bring in help, you have already chosen the right care, the right resources, and the right agency.

-If you live locally to your parents, you are better able to access the situation and begin the conversation at the first sign that a talk is due.
-It is harder for families who do not live close by and must rely on the answers that their loved ones are giving them.
-It is important for adult children to listen for attitudes or behavior changes that either their loved one is reporting to them, and sometimes it is necessary to listen to a close friend or neighbor who might be noticing changes that you have not seen yet.
-Either way, you want to listen very carefully for the answers your loved ones are giving you and determine if there is a red flag or not.
+If you live locally to your parents, you are better able to access the situation.
+You can begin the conversation at the first sign that a talk is due.
+It is harder for families who don’t live close by.
+You might need to rely on the answers that their loved ones are giving you.
+Therefore, it is important for adult children to listen for attitudes or behavior changes.
+It can sometimes become necessary to listen to a close friend of theirs.
+Even a neighbor who might be noticing changes that you have not seen yet.
+Either way, you want to listen very carefully for the answers your loved ones are giving you.
+This will help you determine if there is a red flag or not.

 Here are 10 clear warning signs that some type of intervention is needed.

-1. Mail and bills are piling up – If you notice or they begin to tell you that the water or electric was turned off, or that they bounced a check, it could be a clear sign that opening mail and paying bills can be overwhelming.
+1. Mail and bills are piling up – When the water or electric company turns off the utilities, or they forget to pay the bills, it could be a clear sign that opening mail and paying bills can be overwhelming.
 If they seem to be going through money fast, or making comments about banking issues, it can be a sign that they are no longer capable of managing their own finances.

-2. Either upon visiting, or someone reporting to you that the house is cluttered or unkempt.
-If your mom always prided herself on keeping a tidy house, and it is no longer that way, you should begin to be concerned.
+2. When the house is cluttered or unkempt – Your mom prides herself on keeping a tidy house, but you notice it is no longer that way, you should begin to be concerned.

 3. Losing Weight or complaining about spoiled food in the refrigerator.
 If you can’t check on it yourself, ask your loved ones when they are planning to food shop, or how often they make the trip to the market.
 If there is spoilage, they might not be eating enough or eating less nutritionally.
 Moreover, spoiled foods can lead to an illness that it hard for the elderly to recover from.

 4. Confusion or forgetfulness.
-If an everyday question, like “how was your day, or what did you make for dinner last night” is met with a story of burning dinner or forgetting about the casserole cooking in the oven, it could be a sign of short-term memory loss, which can certainly lead to a safety issue.
+When you ask, “how was your day, or what did you make for dinner last night” is met with a story of burning dinner or forgetting about the casserole cooking in the oven, it could be a sign of short-term memory loss.
+As a result, this can certainly lead to a safety issue.

 5. Lack of Self Care.
 One obvious sign that your loved one needs help is their declining personal hygiene.
 If notice ( or if you can ask someone who sees them regularly) if their hair is uncombed, nails are dirty and long, poor oral hygiene, poor body hygiene leading to odor, or if they are refusing to shave?
 All of these can be signs of a fear of falling in the shower or bathing alone.
 If they are wearing the same clothes over and over again, the simple chore of laundry can be overwhelming.